nag-geek/Lucidity-assignment/README.md

 ## 1. Provision Infrastructure

 cd terraform

 cat > terraform.tfvars << EOF

 region = "ap-south-1"
 aws_account_id = "account-id"
 cicd_iam_user = "github-actions-iam-user"

 EOF

 terraform init

 terraform plan

 terraform apply

 ## This creates:

 • VPC with 2 public + 2 private subnets across 2 AZs

 • EKS cluster (v1.29) with managed node group (t3.medium, 1-3 nodes)

 • ECR repository for the application image

 • IAM access entry for the CI/CD user

 ## 2. Configure kubectl

-aws eks update-kubeconfig --region ap-south-1 --name lucidity-cluster kubectl get nodes
+aws eks update-kubeconfig --region ap-south-1 --name lucidity-cluster

+kubectl get nodes

 ## 3. Deploy the Application

- GitHub Actions (automatic on push to main)
+ GitHub Actions deploys automatically on every push to main

-Add these secrets to the repo (Settings -> Secrets and variables -> Actions):
+Add the following secrets to the repository (Settings → Secrets and variables → Actions).

+These credentials authenticate the pipeline with AWS IAM to push images to ECR and deploy to EKS:

-• AWS_ACCESS_KEY_ID
+- AWS_ACCESS_KEY_ID
-• AWS_SECRET_ACCESS_KEY
+- AWS_SECRET_ACCESS_KEY
-• AWS_ACCOUNT_ID
+- AWS_ACCOUNT_ID

-Push to main and the pipeline builds, pushes to ECR, and deploys via Helm.
+CI/CD Flow: Any push to main branch triggers the GitHub Actions pipeline which builds the Docker image, tags it with the commit SHA (`github.sha`) for traceability, pushes it to ECR, and deploys to EKS via Helm using `helm upgrade --install`.

 ## 4. Deploy Monitoring Stack